BersaKAIN/notes/tech_problems_notes.md

 3. Give the interviewer the opportunity to ask some questions.
 4. Refine the solution.
 5. Give some test cases, also demonstrate that you can think of some outlier input case.

+# Problem solving hints

+## BFS
+In order to work in a graph, we need some states resemble the vertices in a graph.
+Cost is some time indicated, if not, we may use flood fill.

+## Flood Fill

+## Brute Force
+Number or size of the problem is limited

+## Backtrcking
+Usually problem needs to enumerate all permutation of a configuration.

+## DP
+Bigger problem can be essily solved by some smaller problems.

+## Hard Drill

+## MaxFlow

+## Optimal Pair Matching

+## Linear Programming

+##

+# Problems By Techniche
+## Recursion
+- Base case is handled without recursion.
+- Avoid infinite loop/ make sure it will end some time.

+## Dynamic Programming
+In general, problems can be solved using dynamic programming have some states.
+The larger states can be calculated easily using the smaller states.
+In many several pointer problems, we need to identify the last in/out to build such tables.

+- Beginner: The states chart is 1-D, examples are fibonacci sequence.

+- Medium: The states chart is 2-D. Observation of the states are not trivial.

+- Advanced